Structure–Activity Relationship (SAR) in Medicinal Chemistry: Definition, Importance, and Applications

-The structure–activity relationship is the relationship between the chemical or 3D structure of a molecule and its biological activity.
+The Structure Activity Relationship is the relationship between the chemical or 3D structure of a molecule and its biological activity.
 The analysis of SAR enables the determination of the chemical groups responsible for evoking a target biological effect in the organism.
 This allows modification of the effect or the potency of a bioactive compound by changing its chemical structure.

 A Structure-Activity Relationship is the relationship of the molecular structure of a chemical with a physicochemical property, environmental fate attribute, and/or specific effect on human health or an environmental species.